Q&A with a little blue robot that was not like other kids

 What’s the biggest thing you’ve faced so far?

 Well, they made fun of me a lot at school for looking different.

 No, I mean at the company.

 Oh.
 Well, #1 has been tending to our largest customer to date.
-With almost 300,000 users, Hillsborough County Public Schools in Florida uses Edsby extensively.
-We’ve optimized and customized the system to perform quickly and reliably for Hillsborough.
-Hillsborough’s use of Edsby is staggering.
+With almost 300,000 users, one school district in Florida uses Edsby extensively.
+We’ve optimized and customized the system to perform quickly and reliably for it.
+Its use of Edsby is staggering.
 Virtually all 300,000 students, parents and teachers use the system regularly.

 Another challenge is that K-12 education is very regional.
 Even neighboring school districts often have radically different ways of assessing and reporting kids’ academic progress.
 Systems like Edsby have to be built to connect to a wide variety of regional databases, embrace a wide variety of assessment schemes (e.g. letter grades vs. percentage grades) and report card formats.
 Luckily, the company was aware of this from day one, and designed its product to take these requirements into account.

 Yes.
 No. Oh, that’s so outdated.
 What does it matter?!